Wizard451345/testing-dotfiles/README.md

 ## This repo contains:

 ### Config files for:
+- I3 with scripts from endeavouros-i3wm configuration and rofi from adi1090x in GitHub
+- AWESOME (YORU) by rxyhn.
+Modified for Debian.
+Unsure if it works yet though.

- - MPD
+- MPD for YORU
- - NCMPCPP
+- NCMPCPP for YORU
- - WEZTERM
+- WEZTERM for YORU
+- mpDris2 for YORU

 ### FONTS (VERY BIG WOW)
 - AESTHETIC IOSEVKA